Pisciotta e Dintorni

 Palinuro

-Palinuro (Centola fraction) is about 10 minutes from "Villetta nell'uliveto" of Pisciotta and is the world-famous seaside resort, whose name is linked to a character of'Eneide, the legendary Palinuro, nocchiero fleet of Enea.
-Palinuro stretches on the small peninsula views promontory, Cape Palinuro, renowned for the beauty and the presence of underwater caves (the famous "Grotte di Palinuro", including the extraordinary blue cave).
+Palinuro (Hamlet of Centola) is about 10 minutes away from the "Cottage in the Olive Grove" in Pisciotta and is a world-famous seaside resort.
+Its name is linked to a character of The Aeneid, the legendary Palinurus, helmsman of Aenea's fleet.
+Palinuro stretches across the small peninsula with a promontory of the same name, Cape Palinuro, renowned for the beauty of its landscape and the presence of underwater caves (the famous "Grotte di Palinuro", including the extraordinary Blue Cave).

 Torna su ▲